 Armitron has been making watches for years, some with melodies, some with calculators, but nothing like this gem that appeared in 1983 – the Armitron Piano Game Watch.

 This may be the only calculator watch ever made that has a melody keypad – just like the full-size Casio calculators of a similar vintage, with 13 keys of tones spanning more than an octave of notes.

-While this is pretty impressive, the Piano Game Watch also boasts an alarm and stopwatch, the usual time and date, plus the game.
+While this is pretty impressive, the Piano Game Watch also boasts an alarm, the usual time and date, plus the game.

 Very unique and, given the space limitations on the tiny LCD display, a miracle of programming in the early 1980s, the game is a side-scrolling space invaders derivative, where you use keys to move your ship and fire at the marauding invaders.
 You can only shoot once before having to move your ship to a new spot and it becomes challenging very quickly.